Coffee Decreases Mental Health Issues

 Coffee can decrease a pre-diabetic risk for diabetes, lower incidence of bile tract and liver cancer, and even help prevent heart attacks after a meal.
-In fact, a 2013 review of the larger epidemiologic studies show that regular coffee consumption to reduce mortality, both for all-cause and cardiovascular deaths.
+In fact, a 2013 review of the larger epidemiologic studies show that regular coffee consumption can reduce mortality, both for all-cause and cardiovascular deaths.
 Brand new research by Guercio suggests it can help prevent the recurrence of colon cancer.
 In addition, coffee intake is associated with lower rates of heart failure, stroke, and diabetes.

-3. Coffee actually helps you manage stress
+3. Coffee actually helps you manage stress and depression